clarknt/100-days-of-swift/README.md

 ## Projects

-### Content

-Each project includes links to the corresponding "100 days of Swift" project, larger screenshots, project code, and solutions to the challenges.
+Each project includes the corresponding code and solutions to the challenges.

-### Completion

-26/40 projects (65%)
+Completion status: 26/40 projects (65%)

 ## Preview

+*Within each project are larger versions of the screenshots.*

 Project                                                                    |Screenshots
 ---                                                                        |---